 Figure 2.
-Transmission methods used in Powerlines.
+Transmission methods used in powerlines.

-The PowerLine Communication (PLC) provides the transmission of data on higher frequency bands (tens of kHz) compared to the power frequency of 50 Hz or 60 Hz.
-This communication is limited by several factors: 1) signal attenuation at the frequencies of interest; 2) presence of noise; 3) interference due to electronic devices connected to the system; 4) variability in time and frequency of the channel.
-On the other hand, this type of structure has some important advantages: the transmission network is already implemented and widely adopted throughout the world; it is possible to use the same channel to supply both electricity and data to users, reducing costs.
+PLC allows the transmission of data on higher frequency bands (tens of kHz) compared to the lower frequency of 50 Hz or 60 Hz.
+This communication is limited by several factors: 1) signal attenuation at the frequencies of interest, 2) the presence of noise, 3) interference from electronic devices connected to the system and 4) variability in the time and frequency of the channel.
+However, this type of structure has some important advantages: the transmission network has already been implemented and widely adopted throughout the world, and it is possible to use the same channel to supply both electricity and data to users, thus reducing costs.

-The Powerline communication can be divided into three different classes: 1) Ultra Narrow Band (UNB) frequency around the kHz with low bitrate (100 bps); distances of up to hundreds of kilometres can be reached, but unfortunately, they are proprietary technologies.
-2) Narrow Band (NB) standard operating in the VLF/LF/MF frequency bands (3-500 kHz); this class can be further divided into two other subclasses characterized by the data transmission speed: a) LDR: capacity of some kbps; b) HDR: maximum bitrate equal to 500 kbps.
-3) Broadband (BB) technology based on HF/VHF frequencies (1.8-250 MHz) with a data transmission rate of up to hundreds of Mbps.
-Considering the NB, in different regions of the world there are different frequency band assignments.
-The main organizations that regulate the use of frequency bands are: CENELEC (European Committee for Electrotechnical Standardization); ARIB (Association of Radio Industries and Businesses); EPRI (Electric Power Research Institute); FCC (Federal Communications Commission).
+PLC can be divided into three different classes.
+The first is the ultra-narrow band (UNB) frequency around kHz with a low bitrate (100 bps).
+Distances of hundreds of kilometres can be reached, but, unfortunately, this is a proprietary technology.
+The second is the narrow band (NB) class operating at the VLF/LF/MF frequency bands (3–500 kHz).
+This class can be further divided into two other subclasses characterised by the data transmission speed: a) LDR, a low kbps capacity and b) HDR, a maximum bitrate equal to 500 kbps.
+The third class is the broadband (BB) technology based on HF/VHF frequencies (1.8–250 MHz) with a data transmission rate of hundreds of Mbps.
+In terms of the NB, in different regions of the world there are different frequency band assignments.
+The main organisations that regulate the use of frequency bands are: CENELEC (European Committee for Electrotechnical Standardisation), ARIB (Association of Radio Industries and Businesses), EPRI (Electric Power Research Institute) and the FCC (Federal Communications Commission).

-The principle behind PLCs involves combining the high-frequency data signal with a low-frequency waveform (50-60 Hz).
+The principle behind PLCs involves combining the high-frequency data signal with a low-frequency waveform (50–60 Hz).
 These signals are conveyed on the same cable and, at the end of the transmission, separated by appropriate filters.
-Substantial progress has been made with the application of signal modulation algorithms that are coded with a modulation that assigns different frequencies for different sub-carriers, as shown in Figure 2.
-The two types of signals are separated by filters with the phasing technique, which recognizes the number of subcarriers as a function of frequency.
-Particular attention must be paid to the choice of the type of modulation to be used, to maximize the data rate and to ensure a strong noise rejection.
+Substantial progress has been made with the application of signal modulation algorithms that are coded with a modulation that assigns different frequencies to different subcarriers, as shown in Figure 2.
+The two types of signal are separated by filters using a phasing technique, which recognises the number of subcarriers as a function of frequency.
+Particular attention must be paid to the choice of the type of modulation to be used to maximise the data rate and to ensure a strong noise rejection.

 the proposed iot system based on plc